-How to get the most out of your Sunday mornings and enjoy a slow start to the day.
+Make the most of Sunday morning and enjoy a slow start to the day

-In these pandemic days of lockdowns and working from home, the daily rush out the door is now just a memory for a lot of people.
-Who knows if it will ever come back in the same way for many of us?
+In these post-pandemic days of working from home, the daily rush out the door is now just a memory for a lot of people – at least for part of the week.
 But even if you’re no longer speeding out the house during the week and only commuting to your home office, it’s still important to differentiate the weekend mornings and enjoy that slower time.

 Tips to enjoy a perfect Sunday morning

 The worst weekend feeling is the one where you’re cruising into Friday night excited about the weekend stretching out before you, but then you blink and suddenly it’s Sunday evening and you’re moping in the kitchen thinking about packed lunches and wondering what happened to the time.

 Having a relaxing and properly enjoyable Sunday morning can really help with that.
 Starting your Sunday in a slow, mindful way and doing things you really want to can help set the mood for the day and make it a regular high point of the weekend that you can look forward to during the chaos of the working week.

 Here’s my recipe for a perfect Sunday morning.
 Yours might look similar or different.

 Enjoy a slower start – but don’t get up too late

 How good does it feel when you can switch off the alarm and wake up naturally?
 Catching up on some missed sleep by rolling over and sinking back into the covers is an essential part of the perfect Sunday morning experience.
 But try not to sleep for hours later than your normal wake-up time.
 This can disrupt your natural sleep rhythms and make it even more difficult to get up when the Monday alarm goes off, so aim to sleep no more than an hour later than normal.

 Drink Your Tea or Coffee in Bed